Central stability for the homology of congruence subgroups and the second homology of Torelli groups: Modules over stability categories

 \section{Modules over stability categories}

 In \autoref{SectionCategories}, we recall the definition of the categories $\VIC^H(R)$, $\SI(R)$, and $\FI$.
-Our approach to these topics uses the formalism of \emph{stability categories} developed by the second author \cite{Pa2}.
-We review the notions of central stability homology, presentation degree, and polynomial degree for modules over these categories in \hyperref[centstabhom]{Sections \ref{centstabhom}}, \ref{SectionPolyDeg}, and \ref{SectionFinPolyDeg}.
-The main result of \autoref{sec3} is that modules over $\VIC^H(R)$ and $\SI(R)$ with finite polynomial degree exhibit higher central stability, and we prove this result in \autoref{SectionMainLemma}.
+Our approach to these topics uses the formalism of stability categories.
+We review the notions of central stability homology, degree of presentation, and polynomial degree for modules over these categories in \hyperref[centstabhom]{Sections \ref{centstabhom}}, \ref{SectionPolyDeg}, and \ref{SectionFinPolyDeg}.
+The main result of \autoref{sec3} is that modules over $\VIC^H(R)$ and $\SI(R)$ with finite polynomial degree exhibit central stability, and we prove this result in \autoref{SectionMainLemma}.
 In \autoref{SectionSpecSequence}, we describe a spectral sequence introduced by Putman--Sam \cite{PutmanSamLinearGroups}, which we use in \autoref{secap} to prove our representation stability results.